lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 - The model is automatically located in `models/sams/SeC-4B/` or downloaded from HuggingFace if not found.
 - **Device options dynamically adapt** to your system:
   - 1 GPU system: Shows `auto`, `cpu`, `gpu0`
-  - 2 GPU system: Shows `auto`, `cpu`, `gpu0`, `gpu1`, `multi-gpu`
+  - 2 GPU system: Shows `auto`, `cpu`, `gpu0`, `gpu1`
-  - 3+ GPU system: Shows all available GPUs plus `multi-gpu` option
+  - 3+ GPU system: Shows all available GPUs
   - No GPU: Shows only `auto` and `cpu`
+- **CPU mode**: Automatically overrides to float32 precision to avoid dtype mismatch errors.
+CPU inference is significantly slower than GPU.
-- Dtype conversion hooks are automatically installed for all GPU modes to ensure proper precision handling
+- Dtype conversion hooks are automatically installed for GPU modes to ensure proper precision handling
 - Model is automatically unloaded from memory after workflow completes (relies on Python garbage collection)

 ---